Hardware at Cloudflare (Ep3)

 It's installed in the correct phase and the correct socket.
 So it matches our database.

-Yeah, I do think of DCIM solutions, you know, things that we can like look outside and just have this like implemented into a whole entire fleet.
+Yeah, I think that's actually really cool.
+When I think of something like this, I do think of DCIM solutions, things that we can look outside and just have this implemented into a whole entire fleet.

-So we use There's a guy in SRE called Dan.
-I've forgotten his last name.
-He's based in Singapore.
+So we use, there's a guy in SRE called Dan, I've forgotten his last name.

-So he pulled out the metrics and really went into what a server tech PDUs can do And we managed to find out that we can pull out all this information from the breakers.
+And we managed to find out that we can pull out all this information from the breakers.

-So we use Prometheus to put the data in And it all has an IPv6 address in the PDU.
+So we use Prometheus to put the data in.
+And it all has an IPv6 address in the PDU.

 And then it comes into this dashboard.
 And then we do the maths behind the dashboard to sometimes, you know, convert it because obviously 208 volt and 230 volt are different in maths because of different power topology.

-And that's how we get the result of we can dive much, much deeper than that.
+And that's how we get the result.

-Yeah, it's, I mean, I see this more as a as a monitoring.
+Yeah, it's, I mean, I see this more as a, as a monitoring.

 So as in, well, everything is has to look as the way we expect it.